Massachusetts Central Railroad: Massachusetts ownership

 The Commonwealth of Massachusetts acquired most of the line in 1978, except a few miles in Palmer to the Palmer Depot and the B&A main line.
 The State contracted out the continued service to the newly formed Consolidated Rail Corp.
 (Conrail).

 By 1975, the MCER, or as it later became known—the MassCentral.
 It was formed by three individuals from Western Massachusetts and started limited operations on a few miles of the Boston & Maine trackage in and around the Ware Yard.
 After a year of Conrail operations on the State-owned line, the contract was awarded to MassCentral.
 The train rarely ran north of Ware until 1999 when a new rail customer, a "reload", justified restored freight service to South Barre.
 The Commonwealth currently owns approximately 24 miles of mainline connecting the various yard trackage owned by MCER at Palmer, Gibbs Crossing, Ware and South Barre.

 Service to half a dozen customers from Palmer Village up to the Reload at South Barre continues to the present, five days a week from its interchange with CSX and NECR (New England Central).
 From the former Intermodal Yard around milepost one next to the ex Central Vermont Railroad main line (1 customer), with other customers located at the Gibbs Crossing Transload Yard (3); in and around Ware Yard (4); and at the "Wildwood Reload" at South Barre (1), where numerous customers are provided rail to truck services, including warehousing and transloading by the reload.
 Principle commodities are plastics, construction and demolition debris, edible oils, waste oil, dimensional lumber, plywood, pipe, and paper.

+The Massachusetts Central Railroad was acquired by Regional Rail, LLC in August 2026.